What Is an Engagement Letter and Why Accountants Need Them

 Ensure Clear Communication

-Preventing any type of misunderstanding with clients will not only protect your firm legally and financially, but will safeguard your firm’s reputation as well.
-With straightforward communication, clear pricing and well-outlined scope of work, your firm can create and maintain its reputation as a trustworthy partner that offers a great client experience.
+Preventing any type of misunderstanding with clients will not only protect your firm legally and financially but will safeguard your firm’s reputation as well.
+With straightforward communication, clear pricing, and a well-outlined scope of work, your firm can create and maintain its reputation as a trustworthy partner that offers a great client experience.

 Prevent Scope Creep